JabRef/jabref/docs/code-howtos.md

 JabRef uses the logging facade [Apache Commons Logging](http://commons.apache.org/proper/commons-logging/).
 All log messages are passed internally to Java's [java.util.logging](http://docs.oracle.com/javase/8/docs/technotes/guides/logging/overview.html) which handles any filterting, formatting and writing of log messages.

+If the logging event is caused by an exception, please add the exception to the log message as:

+    catch (Exception e) {
+       LOGGER.warn("Warning text.", e);
+    ...
+    }

 ## Drag and Drop

 `net.sf.jabref.external.DroppedFileHandler.handleDroppedfile(String, ExternalFileType, boolean, BibtexEntry) FileListEditor` sets a `TransferHandler` inherited from `FileListEditorTransferHandler`.
 There, at `importData`, a `DroppedFileHandler` is instantiated and `handleDroppedfile` called.